hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 Based on this analysis it can be seen that:

 * A combination of Opportunistic TLS and TSIG provides both data authentication and channel confidentiality for both parties.
+However this does not stop a MitM attack on the channel which could be used to gather zone data.

-* Using just mutual TLS can be considered to do the same if the secondary has reason to place equivalent trust in channel authentication as data authentication e.g. the same operator runs both the primary and secondary.
+* Using just mutual TLS can be considered a standalone solution if the secondary has reason to place equivalent trust in channel authentication as data authentication e.g. the same operator runs both the primary and secondary.

 * Using TSIG, Strict TLS and an ACL on the primary provides all 3 properties for both parties with probably the lowest operational overhead.